 Look up the length of your child’s foot in the table and find the correct size.

 Example: length 17cm = size 25–26EU (GB 8)

 Since an extra of 0.5cm has already been taken into account, do not select a larger size as your child will have difficulties walking or their slippers will come off.

-children’s feet grow extremely fast especially during certain parts of the year, e.g. during summer.
-Therefore, footwear bought in autumn will most certainly be larger than the one bought in summer.
-To be sure of selecting the correct size, please verify the size of your child’s feet before every purchase.
-Buying slippers that are too big or buying slippers “for having a spare pair” is not a good choice as your child will have difficulties walking and the slippers might come off.
+Children's feet grow extremely fast, especially during certain parts of the year, like summer.
+Therefore, footwear bought in autumn will be larger than one bought in summer.
+To be sure when you are selecting the size, please verify the size of your child’s feet before every purchase.
+Buying slippers that are too big or buying slippers for having a spare pair is not a good choice as your child will have difficulties walking or maybe the slippers might come off.

-The same procedure can be applied for adults.
-However, in most cases this is not necessary as we tend to know the size of our feet well.
+The same procedure can apply to adults.
+However, in most cases, this isn't necessary as we tend to know the size of our feet well.

 Please note that the table on the screen and the print-out are not in 1:1 scale.

 Our slippers are meant to be worn indoors and on dry floors such as tiles, parquet, laminate, and other wooden floors, textile floors, and floors made of synthetic materials.
 Harsh floors (concrete, asphalt, or any material like that) may cause permanent damage to the slippers, and are therefore not recommended.
 The slippers are also not intended to be used on wet floors.